Kodaline Fan Guide

 Frequently Asked Questions

 What time does Kodaline typically take the stage?
-Doors usually open around 7:00 PM for an 8:00 PM start, with any supporting acts performing for about 30-45 minutes.
-Kodaline typically takes the stage around 9:00 PM to 9:30 PM, with the show concluding around 10:45 PM to 11:00 PM.
+Doors usually open around 1.5 to 2 hours before the headline act.
+If doors open at 7:00 PM, expect an opening act to start around 8:00 PM for about 30-45 minutes, with Kodaline likely taking the stage between 9:00 PM and 9:30 PM.
+The show typically concludes around 10:45 PM to 11:00 PM.

 Top Tips for Kodaline at The Roundhouse